 While the FDA issued the first emergency use authorization (aka, not fully approved) for at-home COVID-19 sample-collecting kits in April, the agency has now approved emergency use of a rapid COVID-19 test done entirely at home – no need to mail your tests out to a lab.
 The Lucira COVID-19 All-In-One Test Kit consists of a nasal swab and is described as “a molecular (real-time loop mediated amplification reaction)” test by the FDA.
 It’s approved for people 14 years and older who are suspected to have the virus and requires a prescription from a doctor.
 Results show up in 30 minutes or less.

-Here's how it works: you swab your nose (as you do in other nasal COVID-19 tests), stir the swab into the provided vial, then place it in the battery-powered testing unit which provides results using a display that lights up either positive or negative.
-After the test is completed, put it and all of the materials in a plastic bag to throw away.
+Here’s how it works: you place the provided vial into the battery-powered testing unit, swab your nose (as you do in other nasal COVID-19 tests), stir the swab into the vial, and then cap the vial and press down until you hear a click and the “ready” light starts blinking.
+After the test is completed – the results will light up as either positive or negative – put it and all of the materials in a plastic bag to throw away.

 The FDA says to report your results to your doctor.
 If the results are positive, the agency advises self-isolation and encourages you to seek additional care.
 As for those who test negative but still experience symptoms, you should follow up with your doctor.